 In practice, the possibility of accessing the asylum procedure inside a pre-removal detention centre (CPR) appears to be difficult due to the lack of appropriate legal information and assistance, and to administrative obstacles.
 In fact, according to the Reception Decree, people are informed about the possibility to seek international protection by the managing body of the centre.

 As reported to the Guarantor for the rights of detained persons during his visit to the CPR of Turin on 1 March 2018, detainees who intend to apply for asylum must address their request to one of the operators of the managing body.
 The latter then communicates to the Questura that one of the detainees has requested an appointment, without providing any indication of the intention expressed by the interested party.
 Detainees wait for the appointment on average between two to three days but, due to the lack of documents certifying the intention to seek asylum, the police authorities could also not be informed of their legal situation and repatriate them before the submission of the asylum application.

-Regarding the possibility to apply for asylum by applicants serving prison terms, ASGI recorded ample difficulties also in 2019.
+Regarding the possibility to apply for asylum by applicants serving prison terms, ASGI recorded ample difficulties also in 2019 and 2020.

 On 4 April 2020, the Civil Court of Turin accepted the appeal lodged by an asylum seeker detained at the Ivrea District House, ordering the Questura of Turin to register the asylum application.
-Despite the applicant had expressed several times his will to seek asylum, the Questura had not proceeded and the detainee had received an expulsion order to be executed at the end of the prison sentence.
+Although the applicant had expressed his will to seek asylum several times, the Questura did not proceed with the application and the detainee received an expulsion order to be executed at the end of the prison sentence.